40 Famous Abstract Paintings: Interpreting The Artist’s Reality

 The main subjects of this painting are the black oval blocks that appear one after another throughout the whole artwork.

-The message that they send is of something that is void of color and not a hole.
+The message that they send is about something that is void of color and not a hole.

 The reason for this is that the pattern describes the cycle of life and death.

-Which was in accordance with Motherwell’s principle of surrealism and automatism.
+Which was in accordance with Motherwell’s principles of surrealism and automatism.

 The famous abstract artist described his elegies as a “private insistence that a terrible death happened that should not be forgotten.”